kvntma/bree-demo/README.md

 ├── .prettierrc             # Prettier configuration

+Separation of Concerns: Components, pages, assets, and utilities are organized into separate folders to keep the codebase modular and maintainable.

+- I started to use styled components closer into the components for the smaller pieces.

 - At first I wanted to keep all the styles inside styles but the project was a bit small and it was faster to iterate styles within the components.

-- I started to use styled components closer into the components for the smaller pieces.
 - If i were to scale the project I would definitely move them into their own styles either next to the component file or in a schema styled structure

-Separation of Concerns: Components, pages, assets, and utilities are organized into separate folders to keep the codebase modular and maintainable.

 Reusability: Reusable components are placed in the components folder, while page-specific components are placed in the page folder.

+- I tried to keep helper functions as isolated as possible, and move all constant data away from the functions
+- I wanted to also keep the components as DRY as possible, moving components into their own file for their usage

 State Management: Jotai atoms and state management logic are centralized in the store folder, with React's built in useState for more local changes.

+- Had a "global" toast and notification/backdrop setting as well as a global state for mocking an API call - I kept shared transactions in the global state and updated the transaction locally on the page although in hindsight I could've shared the transaction list between pages.